mikebharris/BAMS/README.md

 ```
 ## Build script

-The file build.sh can be used to build all four programs in one got.
+The shell script [build.sh](build.sh) can be used to build all four programs in one go.
 Try it!

 ## Run BAMS